 Both their children, Christopher and Diesa, were born at the Toronto Western Hospital; Chris in 1978 and Diesa in 1980.
 Building his marriage with Elisabeth and raising their children became for Dietrich the path of discovering the heart of God.
 He developed a keen interest in topics that were related to marriage and family, not just from a theological viewpoint but also in terms of practical skills of relationship building.
 Here were the roots for developing courses on marriage and family and activities conducting relationship and marriage enrichment seminars together with Elisabeth.
 They later founded a home business, ‘Life Enrichment Enterprises,’ to help couples with their marriage relationship and child rearing.

 After finishing his graduate studies in theology in the summer of 1987, the family moved to Barrytown, NY, where Dietrich started a full time teaching position at UTS, teaching theology and related subjects for 12 years.

 He developed an interest in philosophy and the emerging field of science and religion.
-In 1996, he won the Templeton Prize for developing a syllabus for the course ‘Science and Religion.’
+In 1996, he was awarded a grant from the Templeton Foundation for developing a syllabus for the course ‘Science and Religion.’
 He also taught courses related to psychology, philosophy, and science at different places like Marist College in Poughkeepsie, as well as mathematics at Bridgeport International Academy.

 In 2003 Dietrich went back and forth to Europe as a visiting professor in Vienna International University and Webster University.
 While there he taught teleclasses on marriage and family, and science and religion.
 He also organized forums with religious leaders, and conferences and events for a peaceful world.
 Dietrich was a reconciler, and a unifier.
 He always loved his students, reconciling their different faiths through dialog and his example of showing love and respect to all churches.